godotengine/godot-website/collections/_article/year-in-review-2024.md

 <hr>
 [Windowkill](https://store.steampowered.com/app/2726450/Windowkill)

 Another twist on “gaming directly on a desktop” came in the form of the action roguelike *Windowkill*.
-The twin-stick shooter requires you to keep track of and fight the ever-closing game windows when evading enemies.
+The twin-stick shooter requires you to keep track of and fight the ever-closing game windows while evading enemies.
 <hr>

 ## March